danielbradley/Extract/README.md

 # Extract
  Daniel Bradley - daniel@crossadaptive.com

-Extract is Copyright 2011-20202 Daniel Robert Bradley
+Extract is Copyright 2011-2024 Daniel Robert Bradley

 Extract is distributed under the terms of the GNU General Public License Version 3, as is provided in the file GNU_GPL_License_v3.txt

 ## Introduction

-'Extract' is a command line tool for extracting SQL and other code from marked up text files that are able to represent pre-formatted text sections.
+"Extract" is a command line tool for extracting SQL and other code from marked up text files that are able to represent pre-formatted text sections.

 Currently, two such text formats are explicitly supported - Markdown and MaxText.